PRINCIPAL / FOUNDING PARTNER

 A certified Google Partner, he is a strong advocate of the value of new media as a platform for marketing the arts, ensuring that his clients benefit from the low cost and high audience reach that digital components contribute to broad-based promotional campaigns.
 Clients who have welcomed Brian’s insight include Bard on the Beach, Ballet BC, PuSh Festival, Vancouver Opera, Sony Centre for the Performing Arts, the David Suzuki Foundation, and Vancouver International Film Festival.

-Practicing what he preaches, Brian sits on the Board of Directors at Firehall Arts Centre and Dancing on the Edge Festival.
+Practicing what he preaches, Brian sits on the Board of Directors at Firehall Arts Centre and Electric Company Theatre.
 He is a born and bred British Columbian whose greatest professional joy is connecting audiences to the bounty of arts experiences on offer here, which he also achieves through an arts column in 24 Hours Vancouver.

 HANAH VAN BOREK